-Recognition of Prior Learning (RPL)

-To support the development and implementation of RPL with regard to access, granting credit/exemptions and achievement of awards/parts of awards, providers should refer to QQI's Statutory Guidelines for Quality Assurance, the Policies and Criteria for Validation of Programmes and the Principles and Operational Guidelines for the Recognition of Prior Learning in Further and Higher Education and Training available at www.qqi.ie

-Grading Pass Merit Distinction 50% - 64% 65% - 79% 80% - 100% Specific Validation Requirements There are no specific validation requirements for this award Supporting Documentation None Access To access programmes leading to this award the learner should have reached the standards of knowledge, skill and competence associated with the preceding level of the National Framework of Qualifications.
+Recognition of Prior Learning (RPL) regard to access, awards/parts of a Statutory Guidel Criteria for Valid Operational Guid evelopment and implementation of RPL with granting credit/exemptions and achievement of wards, providers should refer to QQI's ines for Quality Assurance, the Policies and ation of Programmes and the Principles and delines for the Recognition of Prior Learning igher Education and Training available at Grading Pass 50% - 64% Merit 65% - 79% Distinction 80% - 100% Specific Validation Requirements There are no spe cific validation requirements Supporting Documentation None Access To access programmes leading to this award the learner should have reached the standards of knowledge, skill and competence associated with the preceding level of the National Framework of Qualifications.
 This may have been achieved through a formal qualification or through relevant life and work experience.
-Transfer learner to transfer etion of this component award enables the to programmes leading to other certificates nent is a mandatory or an elective requirement.
+Transfer Successful completion of this component award enables the learner to transfer to programmes leading to other certificates where this component is a mandatory or an elective requirement.